 Under the upcycling process, millions of plastic bottles are bought from waste traders, who collect them from waste pickers.
 After removing the metal caps, rings, PVC labels of these bottles, they are put in bailing machines, which compress and crush them into bales.
 These bales are then taken to a recycling facility, where they are shredded, washed dried and turned into ‘washed flakes’.
 Spinning units used these washed flakes to make a yarn, which is then are used to weave rugs.

 The rugs manufacturer and exporter emphasises green and responsible production using non-polluting manufacturing practices and conservation of energy and materials as far as possible.
+The carpet cleaning costs also vary in terms of various places and surface areas.

 “At TRR, we have been reducing the use of plastic in packaging and labeling material.
 We are also gradually making a transition towards manufacturing lifestyle products with sustainable materials, and since 2005, we’ve started making recycled jeans,” said Gupta.